lengseongche/poster-project/README.md

 2) Both marital status and education independently increase income amounts.
 3) Our results suggest that the combination of higher education and marriage predicts higher income in China.
 This could be because marriage gives an individual access to more social networks and connections, allowing them access to higher paying jobs.
 Another explanation could be that people with higher socioeconomic status have more access to marriage due to social networks, financial stability, etc.
 4) A beneficial next step in this research would be qualitative research on how individuals have been able to achieve higher incomes, in order to investigate the pathways through which these relationships are shaped.

+### References
+1) Asadullah, M. N., & Xiao, S. (2020).
+The changing pattern of wage returns to education in post-reform China.
+Structural Change and Economic Dynamics, 53, 137–148.
+2) Cai, W., & Wu, F. (2019).
+Influence of income disparity on child and adolescent education in China: a literature review.
+New directions for child and adolescent development, 2019(163), 97-113.
+3) Cairo, A. (2016).
+The truthful art: Data, charts, and maps for communication.
+New Riders.